 If you wish to film or take photographs or video at public or private events, you must inform attendees in advance.
 We recommend that you include a statement on the invitation or event booking confirmation, and also place notices in a prominent place at the venue entrances.

 Storage of images and release forms

-You should contact the University’s Data Protection Officer to ensure the secure and legal storage of images and consent forms.
+You should contact the University’s Data Protection Officer to ensure the secure and legal storage of images and Model Release Form.